Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Experimental Results

-These results indicate that \textbf{\textsc{Flare}} is uniquely capable of maintaining stability while improving fairness across multiple ethical axes, unlike adversarial or distillation-based approaches that tend to oscillate or overcorrect under imbalance.
+These results show that \textbf{\textsc{Flare}} improves ethical fairness more reliably and consistently than existing FWD baselines.
 The reasons for this robustness align with \textbf{\textsc{Flare}}’s theoretical design.
 Existing SoTA FWD methods enforce fairness globally—through uniform reweighting or adversarial gradients—without accounting for local heterogeneity in data geometry.
 In contrast, \textbf{\textsc{Flare}} operates locally by identifying clusters of samples with similar geometric and model behavioral properties.
 Fisher penalty guides this process by capturing curvature-driven sensitivity, revealing which samples lie in unstable regions of the loss landscape.
-The cluster adaptation mechanism then fine-tunes these regions individually, while conditional aggregation transfers knowledge only when it demonstrably improves validation performance, avoiding the destructive averaging common in global aggregation.
-This balance between \textit{local specialization} and \textit{controlled sharing} explains why \textbf{\textsc{Flare}} achieves both higher fairness and more stable optimization, as reflected by its consistently superior BHE scores across datasets.
+The cluster adaptation mechanism then fine-tunes these regions individually, while conditional aggregation transfers knowledge only when it demonstrably improves performance, avoiding the destructive averaging common in global aggregation.
+This balance between \textit{local specialization} and \textit{controlled sharing} explains why \textbf{\textsc{Flare}} achieves higher Benefit, stronger Harm-Avoidance, and improved Equity across heterogeneous sensing datasets.